 Here’s the video he’s talking about:

-Dr. Craig answers the question in a recent question of the week.
+Dr. Craig answers the question in his latest question of the week.
 I think this answer is important for those who aren’t aware of how the gospels are organized.

 The objection is based on a simple misunderstanding.
 It assumes that the sources I’m referring to are the books of the New Testament.
 But that’s not what I’m talking about.